Shifty Shellshock: Personal life

+Binzer was born in Los Angeles on August 23, 1974; his father, Rollin Binzer, worked as an artist and documentary film director, and his mother, Leslie Brooks, worked as a model and script proofreader.
+He grew up primarily in Los Angeles with the exception of a brief period in Marblehead, Massachusetts.
+He began writing rhymes and rap songs by the age of 12.

 In a 2001 interview with Rolling Stone, Binzer admitted to spending three months in the California Institution for Men following an attempted burglary, to selling and using recreational drugs over a period of several years, as well as to struggling with drug addiction.

 Binzer married Melissa Clark in 2002.
-They have a son named Halo.
+They had a son named Halo.
 In 2011, Clark filed for divorce, citing irreconcilable differences.
-Binzer dated a woman named Tracy in 2008.
-They have a son named Gage.
+Binzer dated Tracy Shelor in 2008.
+They had a son named Gage.

-Binzer began a relationship with Jasmine Lennard in 2010.
+Binzer began a relationship with British model Jasmine Lennard in 2010.
 On March 27, 2011, police responded to a report of a domestic disturbance between the pair.
 Binzer was arrested for outstanding warrants and released later that day.
 In a video interview with TMZ.com, Binzer stated the disturbance was simply a noise complaint, and that the outstanding warrant was for counter-assaulting a security guard who was using unnecessary force when trying to throw him out of a club.
 Lennard and Binzer announced their engagement in 2012.
 Binzer was arrested in February 2012 for battery and cocaine possession, and sentenced to three years' probation; his relationship with Lennard ended shortly thereafter.
-Binzer and Lennard have a son named Phoenix.
+Binzer and Lennard had a son named Phoenix.
 In 2013, Lennard asked a California court for exclusive custody of their son, claiming Binzer smoked crack in front of him and once left a crack pipe in his room.

+In 2022, Binzer was dating actress Soleil Moon Frye when he was arrested for DUI in Los Angeles.